Slew limiters: Everything you need to know

 What can I install it on?

 Slew limiters are designed to protect single, mono and triple boom excavators.
-There are also options available for backhoes, telehandlers, cranes and forklifts.
+There are also options available for backhoes, telehandlers and cranes.

 What solution fits my operations?